Picture Books That Help You Start the Year Right

 students can sing along to.
 I read

-nonfiction books to demonstrate curiosity, wondering and new learning.
+curiosity, wondering and new learning.
 I read books that have rhyme and repetition

 so my students can chant along with the story.
 I read books that teach a